-A solution architect must be able to analyze and identify potential short- and long-term risks that may cause technical problems and hinder business operations in the future.
+Another task is to analyze and identify potential short- and longterm risks that may cause technical problems and hinder business operations in the future.
 To do this, there is usually a meeting with the product owner once a day to discuss any potential solutions.
 Depending on the day’s tasks or problems, a solution architect remains flexible and finds innovative solutions.

 In the evening, he summarizes the important tasks for the next day so that he can complete the most important To Dos right away the next day.

-As a Solution Architect, teamwork and coordination skills, as well as flexibility, are of high importance.
+Teamwork and coordination skills, as well as flexibility, are of high importance.
 It is absolutely necessary to always be aware of the latest innovations and technical possibilities.
-As expected, the role of a Solution Architect requires technical training and hands-on experience in all major areas of the software development process, as well as hardware engineering expertise (for software projects that rely on hardware).
+As expected, the role requires technical training and hands-on experience in all major areas of the software development process, as well as hardware engineering expertise (for software projects that rely on hardware).
 A solution architect should therefore have experience in the following areas:

 - Business Analysis